-Bullets flew for 4 minutes as deputy waited outside
+Bullets flew for 4 minutes as armed deputy waited outside Florida school

 "The delay never put us in a situation where any kids' lives were in danger, any teachers lives were in danger," Pustizzi said at a news conference.

-When officers arrived on the scene of the shooting, he said, they wanted to gain access to the security footage to learn what happened and where the perpetrator could be.
+When officers arrived at the school, he said, they wanted to gain access to the security footage to learn what happened and where the perpetrator could be.

 At some point, there was a miscommunication and officers believed they were watching real-time footage, he said.